 25 miles west of Boston, Nashoba Valley Ski Area is a full-service ski area offering lessons, rentals, skiing, and snowboarding.
 Snowmaking and night lighting cover 100% of the terrain.
 There are 17 trails, ranging in difficulty from beginner (20%) to intermediate (50%) to advanced (30%).
 The seven lifts include 3 triple chairs, 1 double chair, 2 conveyers, and 3 rope tows.
 If you’re looking for an alternative to skiing, Nashoba Valley's Snowtubing Park is the largest in New England, with four lifts, over 600 snow tubes and up to 16 lanes.

 Ski lessons: Nashoba offers group lessons, individual lessons, and multi-week lessons for pre-schoolers, school-aged children, and adults and is also host to local high school racing teams and its own Rovers racing team.
-A on-premises ski shop has skis, equipment, and clothing for the entire family.
+An on-premises ski shop has skis, equipment, and clothing for the entire family.
 Lessons can be booked in advance over the phone at 917-692-3033 or online.

 Wachusett Mountain has 22 trails and is easily accessible via MBTA commuter rail and a free shuttle.
 Photo courtesy of Wachusett Mountain

 Massachusetts' biggest ski area, Wachusett Mountain has 110 skiable acres (novice 30%; intermediate 40%; advanced 30%), with a wide variety of terrain for skiers of all abilities.
 It has 22 trails and 8 lifts.
 No car?
 No problem.
-On Saturdays and Sundays, the MBTA offers commuter rail service from North Station to Fitchburg Station, with a free shuttle directly to the mountain.
+On Wednesday afternoons and Saturdays and Sundays, the MBTA offers commuter rail service from North Station to Fitchburg Station, with a free shuttle directly to the mountain.
 (You still have to pay the train fare.)
 The ski train is specially equipped with ski and snowboard racks.
 Trains leave North Station in the morning and return from Fitchburg Station in the early evening.

 Ski lessons: Wachusett offers a variety of lesson programs for all abilities, ranging from Special Beginner Packages to Advanced Training Clinics.
 The Wachusett Mountain Ski School gives class lessons daily (both private and semi private lessons are also available.)
 The MtnSide Ski & Ride is a full-service ski shop, with specialists who can custom fit new boots, a wide selection of ski clothing and equipment, and some good specials and ski packages.
 Lessons can be booked in advance over the phone at 978-464-2300 or online.